Off-Roading

 All-terrain vehicles (ATVs) also known as “quads” or “four-wheelers,” are popular off-roading vehicles.

 Their distinctive saddle seats, sturdy exterior and knobby tires are designed for a single rider.
-Although getting on and an ATV is a breeze, operating it requires physical effort as the rider uses their body to steer and control it.
+Although getting on an ATV is a breeze, operating it requires physical effort as the rider uses their body to steer and control it.
 ATVs are smaller in size and more agile, making them ideal for maneuvering through tight spots and completing tasks.
 They're the pint-sized pickup trucks of the forest, taking their owners where tractors can't go.
 Tracker ATVs are versatile vehicles, suitable for a variety of outdoor activities, including basic hunting and property work.
 Their off-road capabilities make them an excellent choice for off-roading enthusiasts.

 UTVs